-- (a) the contract includes details of the amount or manner of calculation of the early termination charge; and - (b) subject to subclause 49A(6A) the early termination charge is a reasonable estimate of the costs to the retailer resulting from the early termination. - (6) For the purposes of subclause (5)(b), the costs to the retailer are the reasonable costs incurred or to be incurred by the retailer, and do not include costs based on lost supply or lost profits. - (6A) Any amount of an early termination charge209 must be determined by reference to, and must not exceed, the total of the following direct costs incurred by the retailer in relation to that particular customer which remain unamortised at the time of termination: - (i) pro-rata costs of procuring the customer to enter into the contract; and - (ii) \$20:
+- (3) Subject to subclause (4), a term or condition of a market retail contract that is not a fixed term retail contract has no effect to the extent that it provides for the payment of an early termination charge (however described).208 - (4) Subclauses (1) and (3) do not prevent the imposition of an early termination charge due to the early termination of a fixed benefit period, even if this coincides with the termination of the market retail contract. - (5) An early termination charge (however described), payable where a customer terminates a fixed benefit period early, only has effect if: - (a) the contract includes details of the amount or manner of calculation of the early termination charge; and - (b) subject to subclause 49A(6A) the early termination charge is a reasonable estimate of the costs to the retailer resulting from the early termination. - (6) For the purposes of subclause (5)(b), the costs to the retailer are the reasonable costs incurred or to be incurred by the retailer, and do not include costs based on lost supply or lost profits. - (6A) Any amount of an early termination change209 must be determined by reference to, and must not exceed, the total of the following direct costs incurred by the retailer in relation to that particular customer which remain unamortised at the time of termination: - (i) pro-rata costs of procuring the customer to enter into the contract; and - (ii) \$20: